Conflicts of interest

 For this situation to happen, you must be currently acting, or intending to, act for two or more clients.
 For example, you would not be prohibited from acting for a client even if you previously acted against them in family proceedings on behalf of their former partner.

 The position where a current client has an adverse interest to a former client is dealt with in paragraph 6.5 of the Codes and in our guidance on confidentiality.
-[Guidance on confidentiality will be available from 25 November 2019]

 The most obvious example of conflict is where the matter itself concerns a dispute between two or more current or intended clients.
 For example, paragraph 6.2 of the Code will prevent you acting for both sides in litigation generally, or advising both sides in a dispute between, for example, a landlord and tenant.

 Other less direct examples of circumstances that can give rise to a conflict of interest or significant risk of one include: